Too Hot to Handle: Searching for Inflationary Particle Production in Planck Data: Summary Discussion

 16pt \acknowledgments {

-We thank Taegyun Kim and Neal Weiner for insightful comments and discussions.
+We thank Taegyun Kim and Neal Weiner for insightful comments and discussions, \resub{as well as the anonymous referee for insightful feedback}.
 OHEP is a Junior Fellow of the Simons Society of Fellows and thanks Bandai Namco Entertainment Inc.~for inspiring the NYC particle astrophysics and cosmology group meeting, as well as Netflix for motivating the title.
+SK was supported in part by NSF grant PHY-2210498 and the Simons Foundation.
 JCH acknowledges support from NSF grant AST-2108536, DOE grant DE-SC0011941, NASA grants 21-ATP21-0129 and 22-ADAP22-0145, the Sloan Foundation, and the Simons Foundation.
 This work utilized {\tt numpy}~\cite{harris2020array}, {\tt matplotlib}~\cite{Hunter:2007}, {\tt healpy}~\cite{Zonca2019}, and {\tt HEALPix}~\cite{2005ApJ...622..759G}.}